 Time for stews.
 Tradition says beef and red wine go together; I say it’s a ridiculous rule.
 You can cook beef in white wine to make a delicious stew.
-And this is the proof.
+And this beef in white wine stew is the proof.

 But why is it exactly a time for stews?
 It normally doesn’t get this cold until late in November.
 But, for the past several weeks, it’s been raining almost every day.
 The environmentalists are busily screaming that the strange weather is part of a global pattern.
 I can’t say right or wrong to that — I only know that I’m not complaining about the cooler days and the chilly nights.

 Most mornings, the fog is thick.
 Well, maybe smog for those who live in the city but here in the suburb, we still get real fog.
 And, depending, on your mindset, fog at dawn can be either truly romantic or downright creepy.
 I take the romantic route.
 And when I feel that way, I get inspired.
 Early yesterday morning, I cooked two stews.
-This is the first.
+This beef and white white stew was the first.

 - 450 g. of stewing beef (I used short ribs)

 - 2 generous pinches of dried tarragon

 - about ½ c. of good white wine (any you’d care to drink)

 - 2 c. of broth, preferably homemade

 - 1 tbsp. of flour dissolved in 4 tbsps. of broth

 - Cut the beef into two-inch cubes.
 Sprinkle with salt and pepper.
 Toss with the 4 tbsps. of flour.